Tuesday, June 15, 2010

 The movers and shakers are mostly American – hence the big hair.
 But they have big minds too and have been chipping away at this idea for years.

 At evolve.org you can meet the maven of the movement, Barbara Marx Hubbard.
 “Conscious Evolution is a new worldview that is now emerging rapidly,’ she says.
 “It acknowledges that humankind has attained unprecedented powers to affect, control and change the evolution of life on Earth.
+In simple terms, it means that we must improve our ability to use our powers ethically and effectively to achieve a positive future.”

 In other words it’s about working with others to do good, rather like your local Lions Club.